adamjthompson/Gaming-Status/readme.md

 ```

 ### Global Exclusions (GLOBAL_EXCLUSIONS)
 This is a universal "ignore list."
-While exclude_games inside a user profile only applies to that specific person, GLOBAL_EXCLUSIONS applies to every single gamer on your Home Assistant instance.
+While **exclude_games** inside a user profile only applies to that specific person, GLOBAL_EXCLUSIONS applies to every single gamer on your Home Assistant instance.
 If any console or PC reports playing an app on this list, the integration will immediately force the sensor to report as "Offline."
-Use Case: This is incredibly useful for preventing streaming apps, music players, or dashboard menus from padding out your gaming hours.
+This is incredibly useful for preventing streaming apps, music players, or dashboard menus from padding out your gaming hours or sending false "Online" triggers.

 *Note: This list is completely case-insensitive.*